 Seven Habits of Highly Playful Parents and Happy Kids

 1. Master the Super-Silly Face in Response to Whining

 This a perfect response to a tired and whiny child — a shocked face or silly surprised fish face, really any silly face that shows you are surprised by their protests.
 Be careful not to mock their very real emotions, but show them how laughing about the small stuff makes everything easier.

 Whines turn into giggles and while all may not be solved, usually you can move onto the next thing with a little less fuss and a few more smiles.

-So, your child doesn’t want to wash their hands, put on their shoes, go outside, go to the potty, leave the playdate and so on.
+Your child doesn’t want to wash their hands, put on their shoes, go outside, go to the potty, leave the playdate, and so on.
 Transitions from one activity to the next are hard for kids, as are everyday tasks.

 They are too busy playing to stop and take care of business or move onto the next thing.

 The typical response from a parent may be to talk about consequences — if you don’t brush your teeth you will get cavities — or to engage in a power struggle.